 Imagine your loved ones facing not only the grief of your loss but also the financial uncertainty due to complications in receiving your life insurance payout.
-While designating a nominee is a crucial step, it doesn’t always guarantee a smooth claim process.
-This article delves into the common pitfalls and legal intricacies that can cause nominee confusion, potentially delaying or even denying claims.
+Designating a nominee doesn’t always guarantee a smooth claim process.
+This article covers the common pitfalls and legal complexities that can cause nominee confusion, potentially delaying or even denying claims.

-• Discrepancies in nominee details can lead to claim rejections or delays.
+- Discrepancies in nominee details can lead to claim delays.

 Understanding the Role of a Nominee

 A nominee in a life insurance policy is the person designated to receive the policy’s benefits upon the policyholder’s death.
-While the Insurance Act mandates the appointment of a nominee, this designation does not confer ownership rights.
-The nominee acts as a trustee, and the actual ownership rights are determined by personal succession laws applicable to the deceased’s estate.
+While the Insurance Act permits the appointment of a nominee, this designation does not confer ownership rights.
+Whether the nominee is a trustee or the absolute owner depends on their relationship to the policyholder.
+Under the 2015 amendment, if the nominee is a spouse, parent, or child, they are a beneficial nominee and the legal owner of the proceeds.
+Any other nominee acts as a trustee, and ownership is determined by personal succession laws applicable to the deceased’s estate.

 Legal Precedents and Succession Laws

-Indian courts have consistently upheld that personal succession laws supersede nominations under the Insurance Act.
+Indian courts have repeatedly held that personal succession laws supersede nominations under the Insurance Act.
+The 2015 amendment introduced beneficial nominee status for immediate family, but courts have continued to rule both ways on whether nominations override succession laws.
 For instance, the Karnataka High Court ruled that a nominee does not have absolute rights over insurance benefits if legal heirs stake a claim.
 The court emphasized that inheritance is determined according to personal succession laws, not solely based on the nominee’s designation (The Economic Times).

 Case Study: The Neelavva Case